jtertil/CS50W-jt-project1/README.md

 * errors in the production environment are logged into the file
 * error handler and custom pages for 4** and 5** errors
 * users are able to edit submitted reviews
-* if the user submits valid ISBN code into the search form, app redirect directly into he book details page
+* if the user submits valid ISBN code into the search form, app redirect directly into the book details page
 * customized bootstrap to improve app look